nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ![K8s Run Scheduled Job Form](../../media/development/core/kubernetes/k8s_run_scheduled_job_form.png)

-To confirm that the Scheduled Job is running, we go back to the terminal that was logging celery beat.
+To confirm that the Scheduled Job is running, you go back to the terminal that was logging celery beat.
 You should see the following logs or something similar:

 ```bash
 [2024-11-21 02:09:57,756: INFO/MainProcess] DatabaseScheduler: Schedule changed.